pricee/cs1200-beginners-git-workshop/README.md

 <a name="merging"></a>
 ### Merging

 When you've finished working on your branch, commit all your changes to the branch.

+**If you get an errors at this point, don't freak out!**

+If git says "the current branch has no upstream branch" when you type `git push`, type:

+`git push --set-upstream origin [branch name]`

+If you then get an error saying that you need to use a personal access token, follow [these instructions](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token)

-To merge this branch back into the main code base:
+Now, let's merge this branch back into the main code base.

 To see what branch you're on, type: